YL Radio. Click here to go home.

 INTERNET RADIO LINKING PROJECT

-As a result of Canadian David Cameron's (VE7LTD) research, experimentation and determination to link amateur radios to the Internet, it is now possible for ALL licensed hams to make contacts locally and worldwide.
+As a result of Canadian David Cameron's (VE7LTD) research, experimentation and determination to link amateur radios to the Internet in November of 1997, licensed amateur radio operators have a new digital mode to use which allows them to talk to one another both locally and worldwide.

 The Active Node Status Page Link above lists all the Node and Reflector ID numbers.
 These numbers form the nuclei of Node and Reflector connection and disconnection codes, providing important near-real-time Node/Reflector information.

-Node owner information is provided on the Official IRLP Website by clicking on each Node's Callsign.
+Node owner information is also provided on the Official IRLP Website by clicking on each Node's Callsign.

 IRLP operation is fun and very simple.
 We encourage hams to explore this mode and make friends worldwide.
 If new to IRLP, read the instruction pages on YLRADIO and /or talk to local hams that use the system.